 This course is available for in-house training at your office location.

 |Middle East and North Africa||+971.4.457.5875|

-Doug Peacock has over 30 years of experience in the oil industry covering a variety of geoscience positions, during employment with service companies, operators and consultancies.
-He has been involved in exploration, development and Reserves estimation throughout his career.
-Currently, he is Technical Director – Geoscience based in GCA’s office in Singapore, and he is a recent (2013-16) member of the SPE Oil and Gas Reserves Committee (OGRC).
-Doug was serving as a SPE Distinguished Lecturer during 2010-11.
-He also has numerous publications and technical papers published from 1989 – 2016.
-He has given numerous training courses, mainly on reserves and resources, both for SPE and GCA.
+Douglas Peacock has over 35 years of experience in the oil industry covering a variety of geoscience positions, during employment with service companies, operators and consultancies.
+He has been involved in exploration, development and reserves estimation throughout his career.
+Currently, he is Technical Director – Geoscience based in GCA’s Singapore office.
+He is a recent (2013-16) member of the SPE Oil and Gas Reserves Committee (OGRC) and was an SPE Distinguished Lecturer during 2010-11.
+He has authored numerous technical papers from 1989-2018.
+He has given many industry training courses, mainly on reserves and resources, both for SPE and GCA.
 Doug holds a B.Sc. in Geology from Leeds University and a M.Sc. in Petroleum Geology from Imperial College, London.